freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-higher-order-functions/66edcdd18a4ef8df16e6bb7e.md

 ---

-It eliminates the need for temporary variables but may increase memory usage in some cases.
+It eliminates the need for temporary variables, but may increase memory usage in some cases.

 ---